alanhay/html-exporter/README.md

 Features
 ========

-* Supports a limited subset of CSS for producing nicely formatted reports.
+* Supports a limited subset of CSS: enough for producing nicely formatted reports.
-* Spreadsheet cell comments
+* Spreadsheet cell comments.
+* Cells can span multiple rows and columns.
 * Automatic formula insertion:

 The ODS and Excel exporters allow for producing spreadsheets with automatic formula insertion via the use of various HTML5